 Tyne Amateur Rowing Club was founded in 1852 and is one of the oldest sporting clubs in the country.
-We have well over 400 members, perhaps 200 of whom row more or less actively.
+We have well over 400 members, about half of whom row more or less actively.

 How we are governed